agarbuno/ces/README.md

-Tools for Ensemble Kalman Inversion (EKI), Ensemble Kalman Sampler (EKS) and Gaussian Process Emulation (using `Gpflow`) for Uncertainty Quantification and Inverse Problems.
+Tools for Ensemble Kalman Inversion (EKI), Ensemble Kalman Sampler (EKS) and Gaussian Process Emulation (using `Gpflow`) for Uncertainty Quantification in inverse problems.

 **Note**: Examples can be found as jupyter notebooks.